Related Party Transaction Policy & Procedure

 In the event that TIBCO's General Counsel becomes aware of a Related Party Transaction that was not previously approved or ratified under this policy, the General Counsel will promptly notify the Board of Directors and the Board of Directors will consider whether the Related Party Transaction should be ratified or rescinded or other action should be taken.

-No director shall participate in the evaluation or approval of any Related Party Transaction for which he or she is a Related Party and will abstain from voting on the approval of the Related Party Transaction, except that the director shall provide all material information concerning the Related Party Transaction to the Board of Directors and may otherwise participate in some or all of the Board of Directors' discussions if so requested by the Board of Directors.
+A Related Party Transaction may be approved (i) by the vote of a majority of the directors that are not Related Parties at a meeting of the Board of Directors or (ii) by unanimous approval of a Unanimous Written Consent, provided that a majority of the directors are not Related Parties and that the Transaction in question has previously been discussed at a meeting of the Board of Directors.
+Other than by providing written consent, no director who is a Related Party shall participate in the evaluation or approval of any Related Party Transaction for which he or she is a Related Party, except that the director shall provide all material information concerning the Related Party Transaction to the Board of Directors and may otherwise participate in some or all of the Board of Directors' discussions if so requested by the Board of Directors.

 If a Related Party Transaction will be ongoing, the Board of Directors may, in its discretion, establish guidelines for TIBCO's management to follow in its ongoing dealings with the Related Party.
 Thereafter, the Board of Directors shall periodically review and assess ongoing relationships with the Related Party to see that they are in compliance with the Board of Directors' guidelines.